crashappsec/chalk/src/docs/guide-config-overview.md

 _templates_ which are simply collections of metadata keys (with optional conditions on when said metadata should be getting emitted).
-The same template can be re-used across many reports, however each of the different reports making use of the template could have different trigger/generation condidtions and different destinations.
+The same template can be re-used across many reports, however each of the different reports making use of the template could have different trigger/generation conditions and different destinations.

 Here is an excerpt from the template used by default for any metadata extracted